jijup/VoronoiCurve/README.md

 ## Feedback

-You may send your comments or feedback on the software to jijupnair2000@gmail.com This is a build for unix environments.
-A windows build will be pushed soon.
+You may send your comments or feedback on the software to jijupnair2000@gmail.com This repo is for unix environment (I've tested it on Ubuntu 18.04 LTS).